DamianMac/damianmac.github.io/rollcallbne.md

 We're on [Twitter](https://twitter.com/rollcallbne) and [Instagram](https://instagram.com/rollcallbne) (both @rollcallbne) for the latest info and pics!

-The next ride will be Thursday the 11th of January leaving [Espresso Garage](https://goo.gl/maps/UqUvD2c1gU72) in Southbank at 5:30am.
+We leave on the first Thursday of the month from [Espresso Garage](https://goo.gl/maps/UqUvD2c1gU72) in Southbank at 5:30am.
 We'll be back at Espresso Garage for a coffee shortly after 6:30.

-After January, we do the first Thursday of every month.
 So upcoming dates are:

 *   Thursday 1st Feb
 *   Thursday 1st March